BrunoPigat/mmtech-travel-planner/README.md

    The React app will run on `http://localhost:3000`.

-## API Usage

-The backend server provides an API for managing destinations.
-It also integrates with the OpenRouteService API to calculate distances and travel times.

 ### API Key

 The project includes a free OpenRouteService API key with usage limits.
 If you exceed the free plan's limits or need additional features, you can obtain your own API key by creating an account at [OpenRouteService](https://openrouteservice.org/).
 To use your own API key, set it in the backend configuration file (e.g., `.env`).